AnthonyMichaelTDM/SimpleCompiler141/README.md

 This is a collection of a series of labs that I have done for my CSE141 class.

 If you want to use this as the basis for teaching a class, feel free to do so.
 I would appreciate it if you could let me know if you do, but it's not required.

-I'd recommend leaving the code in `src/generic` as is, and having students re-implement modules in `src/student` as they go through the labs.
+I'd recommend leaving the code in `src/generic` as is, and having students re-implement parts of the modules in `src/langage` as they go through the labs.

 ## Usage